Partnering with Patients and Physicians to Enhance Access and Improve Compliance: Working Locally to Help Patients Get the Medicines They Need

 Colombia

-Bristol-Myers Squibb support of Fundacion “Apoyarte” provides unbranded web-based information to patients and health care providers about hepatitis B and HIV treatments, as well as rheumatoid arthritis and transplant medicines in regions with a scarcity of medical resources.
-In the first three months of 2011, nearly 7,000 patients visited the website.
-This “virtual care” program also uses telemedicine, virtual classrooms and learning modules to strengthen disease awareness for health care providers and improve the delivery of care.
+Our support of Fundacion “Apoyarte” provides unbranded web-based information to patients and healthcare providers about hepatitis B and HIV treatments, as well as rheumatoid arthritis and transplant medicines in regions with a scarcity of medical resources.
+In the first three months, nearly 7,000 patients visited the website.
+This “virtual care” program also uses telemedicine, virtual classrooms and learning modules to strengthen disease awareness for healthcare providers and improve the delivery of care.

-Also in Colombia, the “Mi Salud” program helps patients gain access to treatments for rheumatoid arthritis and diabetes.
-Some 1,500 patients were participating in the program as of the first half of 2011 as a result of physician referrals.
+Also in Colombia, the “Mi Salud” program has helped patients gain access to treatments for rheumatoid arthritis and diabetes.
 Drugs in other therapeutic areas are also being added to this program.

 Argentina